Essential Checklist: Preparing for Estate Planning!

 Identification Documents Bring your driver’s license, passport, or any other government-issued identification.
 This will ensure that your attorney can accurately verify your identity and avoid any potential legal complications.

-Financial Information Compile a comprehensive list of your assets, including bank accounts, investments, real estate properties, retirement accounts, and insurance policies.
+Financial Information Compile a comprehensive list of your assets, including bank accounts, investments, real estate , retirement accounts, and insurance policies.
 Providing this information will help your attorney assess the scope of your estate and tailor the planning accordingly.

 Legal Documents Bring any existing legal documents related to your estate, such as wills, trusts, powers of attorney, or health care directives.
 These documents will serve as a starting point for your attorney to review and update, ensuring they align with your current wishes and circumstances.